Operadic actions on long knots and 2-string links: Freeness results

-\begin{Claim} Let $P_2$ be a twice-punctured disc and $\gamma_\updown$ a curve in the interior of $P_2$ parallel to the external boundary circle.
-Then, $V$ is homeomorphic to a $2$-handlebody $J \times P_2$ deprived of a solid torus that is a tubular neighbourhood of $0 \times \gamma_\updown$. \end{Claim}
+\begin{Claim} Let $P_2$ be a twice-punctured disk and $\gamma_\updown$ a curve in the interior of $P_2$ parallel to the external boundary circle.
+Then $V$ is homeomorphic to a $2$--handlebody $J \times P_2$ deprived of a solid torus that is a tubular neighborhood of $0 \times \gamma_\updown$. \end{Claim}

 \begin{proof} This unknotting process is similar to Budney's ``untwisted reembedding'' described in the beginning of his paper on knot complements \cite{BudneyJSJ}.
-Cutting $V$ along $A_\updown$ results in two pieces: an external one containing $T_\updown$ and an internal one that is a (knotted) $2$-handlebody $H_2$.
+Cutting $V$ along $A_\updown$ results in two pieces: an external one containing $T_\updown$ and an internal one that is a (knotted) $2$--handlebody $H_2$.
 The torus $T_\updown$ is boundary parallel in the external part, so this piece is a fattened torus $T^2 \times I$.
-This shows that $V$ is the manifold obtained by gluing a $2$-handlebody $H_2$ and a fattened torus $T^2 \times I$ along a specific annulus their boundary.
-This description also matches our new model for $V$ so we are done. \\ \end{proof}
+This shows that $V$ is the manifold obtained by gluing a $2$--handlebody $H_2$ and a fattened torus $T^2 \times I$ along specific annuli in their boundaries.
+This description also matches our new model for $V$ so we are done. \end{proof}

 This new model makes a lot of considerations easier since it forgets all the complexity of the knotting of $f$.
-We call the two unknotted annuli $J \times \del_{int} P_2$ the strands of $\del V$.
-Through this identification, $A_\updown$ turns into the annulus bounding a neighbourhood of the two strands not containing $T_\updown$, as illustrated in Figure \ref{AandV}.
-The second annulus ${A_\updown}^\prime$ remains in the boudary as $J \times \del D^2$.
+We call the two unknotted annuli $J \times \del_{\inter} P_2$ the \emph{strands} of $\del V$.
+Through this identification, $A_\updown$ turns into the annulus bounding a neighborhood of the two strands not containing $T_\updown$, as illustrated in Figure \ref{AandV}.
+The second annulus ${A_\updown}^\prime$ remains in the boundary as $J \times \del D^2$.

 \begin{Claim} $V$ is atoroidal. \end{Claim}